Preserving Historic Properties in Georgetown

 Hours of Operation

-The Hamill House is open mid-day most weekend days.
+The Hamill House is open by appointment only.

 Admission Cost